flatironinstitute/sciware/24_Types/main.md

 ### Quick note on Literal, Final

 - `Literal` means a *specific* value
-- `Final` tells the linter that something shouldn't be changed
+- `Final` tells the linter that a variable's value shouldn't be changed
   ```Python
   x: Final[int] = 15
   x = 22
   ```
-  - This will give you a warning in your editor, but remember it isn't enforced at runtime
+  - This will give you a warning in your editor--but remember: **it isn't enforced at runtime**

 ### Narrowing

-- Static analyzer is reading your code and can give you greater precision
+- Type checker is reading your code and can give you greater precision
 - `Union` types can be interpreted more precisely if the context eliminates some possibilities

 ```python